 How to get funding

 103 INTER projects were selected for funding between 2006 and 2014, representing an investment of EUR 33.49 million.
 The total budget for the INTER Programme for 2014-2017 is EUR 18 million.

 INTER projects need to be bi- or multilateral and submitted to a specific INTER call.
 The Luxembourg project partner needs to be eligible for FNR funding, while the foreign project partner needs to be eligible for funding from the foreign funding agency participating in the call.

 How to apply

 All applications have to be submitted through the online Grant Management System (AIMS).

-- Proposals must be submitted at latest 5 working days after the Lead-Agency's deadline.
+- Proposals / call documents must be submitted at latest 5 working days after the Lead-Agency's deadline.
 Applicants will need to provide basic information and attach the proposal (including all further relevant documents) based on the form provided by the lead funding agency.